abdeltif-b/researchqai/README.md

 ![researchqai-screenshot](/public/img/researchqai-screenshot.png)

 ## About
-ResearchQAI is an application that empowers users to engage in interactive discussions with research paper PDFs.
+ResearchQAI is a SaaS application that empowers users to engage in interactive discussions with research paper PDFs.
 It offers the capability to ask questions, receive answers, and extract valuable insights from research documents.

 ## Technologies Used